Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/03 Mods - Weapons - New/_ATHI/SIG MCX Spear/readme.txt

 ----------------------------------------------------------
 -Explanation:

-Renamed npc loadout filename to ensure nothing crosses with Onerock's MCX Spear (which is a different model chambered for a different ammo).
+Renamed NPC loadout filename to ensure nothing crosses with Onerock's MCX Spear (which is a different model chambered for a different ammo).
 Fixed inheritance assignment for sounds configs.
 Consolidated trade files.
 Some traders will also sell both versions of the rifles, others only the black or tan version.